 Residents Maintain Autonomy

-Measures the percent of long-term residents that required more assistance with activities of daily living over time.
-ADL's include activities such as taking medications and using the bathroom.
+This tells you the percentage of residents that needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile